-Emergency power and emergency lighting
+Section 38 Emergency power and emergency lighting

 Facilities shall have a reliable, robust and simple emergency power system that ensures sufficient supply of power to equipment and systems that shall function in the event of a main power failure.
-It shall be ensured that interruptions do not entail operating problems for the emergency power users when switching from main power to emergency power.

 Emergency power consumers shall be limited to equipment and systems that help maintain the integrity of the facility and safeguard personnel safety in an emergency.